mozilla/data-docs/src/cookbooks/bigquery.md

-# Accessing and Working with BigQuery
+# Accessing and working with BigQuery

 This guide will give you a quick introduction to working with data stored in [BigQuery](https://cloud.google.com/bigquery/)